random-bits-studio/use-siwe/README.md

 # Installation

-To install UseSIWE and it's dependencies run the following command:
+To install UseSIWE and its dependencies run the following command:

 ```
 npm install @randombits/use-siwe wagmi ethers iron-session